alvaroandresgarayromero/patient-visit-model/app/backend/README.md

       source flaskr/auth0/setup.sh
       ```

-  - Step 2: If the $USER_JWT_TOKEN has expired, then a new one
+  - Step 2: If the users JWT tokens have expired, then a new one
   can be generated.

       ```bash